foundry-rs/foundry/README.md

 ---

-More documentation can be found in the [chisel crate](./crates/chisel/README.md).
+More documentation can be found in the [chisel](https://book.getfoundry.sh/chisel/) section of the Foundry Book.

 ## Configuration